Dropout Neural Network Training Viewed from a Percolation Perspective: Related literature

 \subsection{Convergence of dropout}

 Literature on the convergence of dropout is the most relevant to our work.
 This literature is sparse but has seen recent attention.

-The first stochastic approximation perspective on dropout is found in \cite{Senen-Cerda.ea:2020:Almost} in 2020. \cite[Proposition~6]{Senen-Cerda.ea:2020:Almost} proves that the iterates of dropout \gls{SGD}, for \glspl{NN} without biases, converge to the limiting set of an \gls{ODE}.
-Under sufficient regularity of the activation functions and dropout algorithm, this shows that the iterates converge almost surely to the set of critical points of the dropout objective.
-This result used the classical stochastic approximation tool known as the \emph{\gls{ODE} method} \cite[Chapter~5]{Kushner.ea:2003:Stochastic}.
-The result largely avoided any specific issues of percolation and concluded that dropout algorithms are well behaved asymptotically.

-\cite{Senen-Cerda.ea:2020:Almost} connects the dropout parameter with the rate of convergence of dropout and dropconnect. \cite[Proposition~7]{Senen-Cerda.ea:2020:Almost} specifically characterises convergence in a weak sense, and shows that the rate of convergence to stationary points increases with a larger percolation probability.
-Finally, \cite[Proposition~9]{Senen-Cerda.ea:2020:Almost} gives a strong characterisation for the rate of convergence of dropout to the minimiser when the underlying network topology forms an \emph{arborescence}.
-The result finds exponential decay with a rate that is much smaller than $O((1-p)^n)$, which shows a clear dependence on the dropout probability.
+A first stochastic approximation perspective on dropout appeared on arXiv in 2020~\cite{Senen-Cerda.ea:2025:Almost}.
+Proposition~\cite[Proposition~6]{Senen-Cerda.ea:2025:Almost} proves that the iterates of dropout \gls{SGD}, for \glspl{NN} without biases, converge to the limiting set of an \gls{ODE}.
+Under sufficient regularity of the activation functions and dropout algorithm, this shows that the iterates converge to the set of critical points almost surely.
+This result used the classical tool known as the \emph{\gls{ODE} method}~\cite[Chapter~5]{Kushner.ea:2003:Stochastic}.
+The result largely avoided issues of percolation and concluded that dropout algorithms are well-behaved asymptotically.
+Proposition~\cite[Proposition~7]{Senen-Cerda.ea:2025:Almost} characterises convergence in a weak sense and shows that the rate of convergence to stationary points increases if the edge removal probability decreases.
+Finally,~\cite[Proposition~9]{Senen-Cerda.ea:2025:Almost} characterises the rate of convergence of dropout to the minimiser when the underlying network is an arborescence.
+The result finds exponential decay with a rate smaller than $O({(1-p)}^n)$, which shows a clear dependence on the dropout probability.

-The difference between our work and \cite{Senen-Cerda.ea:2020:Almost} lies in the perspective on where \textquote{issues} with dropout may lie.
-We focus on the critical breakdown in performance of dropout due to the percolation effect that no path crosses the network, whereas \cite{Senen-Cerda.ea:2020:Almost} argues that dropout is well-behaved asymptotically and investigates whether the convergence is slowed by dropout.
-For our perspective, we pay attention to specific scaling of the topology and how training time must be scaled with the topology to avoid such a breakdown.
-In our scaling regime, dropout may not be so asymptotically well-behaved (\Cref{thm:4:main}) and the dropout objective may be of poor quality (\Cref{sec:4:int:algo}).
+The difference with our work lies in the perspective on where issues may lie.
+We focus on the potential breakdown of dropout due to possibly no path crossing the network, whereas~\cite{Senen-Cerda.ea:2025:Almost} argues that dropout is well-behaved asymptotically and investigates whether the convergence is slowed by dropout.
+For our perspective, we identify the precise scaling of the topology and training time needed to avoid such a breakdown.
+Dropout is \emph{allowed} to misbehave asymptotically (\zcref[S]{thm:4:main}), and its objective \emph{may} be of poor quality (\zcref[S]{sec:4:int:algo}).